reflectoring/reflectoring.github.io/_posts/2020-09-07-spring-boot-health-check.md

 ### Adding the Actuator Dependency

+There is a Spring Boot add-on known as Actuator which provides a useful insight into the Spring environment for a running application.
+It has several endpoints, and a full discussion of this functionality can be found in the Actuator Documentation

+One of the more interesting endpoints provided by Actuator is /health.

-The `actuator` module provides functions for health check, metrics gathering, http tracing by exposing multiple endpoints over HTTP and JMX.
+The `actuator` module provides useful insight into the Spring environment for a running application with functions for health check, metrics gathering, http tracing by exposing multiple endpoints over HTTP and JMX.

 We added the `actuator` dependency while creating the application from the `initializor`.
 We can choose to add it later in our `pom.xml` if we are using the Maven build tool :

 ```xml
     <dependency>